carrio110/powerwalldashpi/README.md

 # Overview

+# !!Stop Press!!
+The upsteam project liveaverage/docker-powerwall-dashboard now supports multiarch using the quay.io/liveaverage/powerwall-dashboard:multiarch image:tag.

+You're much better off using that now (I certainly am) as my humble fork is a bit of a kludge and doesn't support cookie auth like J.R's latest version does.

 A raspberry pi fork of the excellent liveaverage/docker-powerwall-dashboard

 Please note that this has been built specifically for RPI 4 on raspbian.